Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 So the hope is that the clinicians will read it at least if the studies are published in high-impact journals that they will read it and they will mullet.
 A lot of times these results are kind of presented at large scientific conferences where a lot of stroke doctors and clinicians nurses and things like pharmacists.

 And so hopefully, the results are kind of disseminated broadly to the scientific community that they will start offering to patients.
 But the funder that I was alluding to earlier, the Patient-Centered Outcomes Research Institute, and our study as well is kind of very keen on making sure that patients are partners in the study.

 Dr. Eva Mistry 27:53

 And so in our study, we work with three patient partners.
 One is a stroke survivor, one is a caregiver of two parents who have suffered from stroke.
-And one is a person who has lived with a cardiac heart condition related disability for her entire life to give us a perspective of what is it like to live with a disability not related to stroke?
-And what would you like happen to you if you had a stroke and things like that.
+One is a person who has lived with a cardiac heart condition-related disability for her entire life to give us a perspective of what is it like to live with a disability not related to stroke.
+And what would you like to happen to you if you had a stroke and things like that?
 So all in all,